vladigleba/vladigleba.github.io/posts/gospel/salvation.md

 > Whom God hath set forth to be *a propitiation through faith in his blood*, to declare his righteousness for the remission of sins that are past, through the forbearance of God.
 {% ct 'Romans 3:25' %}

-The Bible is clear that it is not Christ's works that save me, but His shed blood.
-In the *Joint Declaration*, the phrase "faith in Christ's saving work" refers to the treasury of merit, which the Church dispenses to atone for sin; however, the Bible teaches that without the shedding of *blood* there is no remission of sin.
+The Bible is clear that it is not Christ’s works that save me, but His shed blood.
+In the *Joint Declaration*, the phrase “faith in Christ’s saving work” refers to the treasury of merit, which the Church dispenses to atone for sin; however, the Bible teaches that without the shedding of *blood* there is no remission of sin.
 The truth is Christ died for each person individually {% rf 'Galatians 2:20' %}.
 His death paid the penalty for my sins—the penalty that I was supposed to pay—while His righteous life satisfies the claims of the law upon me, namely, perfect righteousness, which my life could never meet {% rf 'Romans 5:9-10' %}.

 ## What happens once I accept God’s free gift?